Best DeFi APIs: How to Choose The Right One [2026 Guide]

 This is the category that trips most builders.
 A crypto wallet DeFi positions API returns funds deployed into protocols.
 It reads staking, lending, and liquidity pool stakes for an address.
 Balances alone miss all of that.
 For the wider wallet API landscape — not just DeFi positions — see our best crypto wallet APIs roundup.

-Among the five, CoinStats Wallet API is built for this job.
+Among the six, CoinStats Wallet API is built for this job.
 It detects positions per wallet across chains.
 The sections below show how that works on each major network.
 For the broader picture, see our best multichain crypto portfolio APIs guide.

 EVM Wallet DeFi Positions API